aaronallen8455/auto-split/README.md

 occurs: case statements, lamba case, or function declarations.

 Known caveats:
-- Patterns that are not in scope appear regardless
 - Doesn't work well with view patterns
 - Using SPLIT in pattern match will insert patterns for _all_ missing cases.
 It doesn't restrict to the position where SPLIT is used, as some users